ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 Deprovision the existing resource and try again.
 {: tsResolve}

-## IBM Cloud Schematics unable to provision the cluster while using a custom image
+## Why is IBM Cloud Schematics not able to provision the cluster while using a custom image?
 {: #troubleshoot-topic-7}
 {: troubleshoot}
 {: support}